billbrod/foveated-metamers/README.md

    `stimuli_description.csv`.
 This data dictionary describes that DataFrame's columns, which are identical to those in `summary.csv`, except for the addition.

+- `experiment_df.tsv`: in order to analyze the data, we want to examine the images presented in each trial, what the correct answers was, and what button the subject pressed.
+We do this using `experiment_df.csv`, which we create for each experimental session (in a given session, one subject will see all trials for a given model; each subject, session pair has a different random seed used to generate the presentation index).
+Most of the DataFrame can be generated before the experiment is run (but after the index has been generated), but the final four columns (`subject_response, hit_or_miss, subject_name and session_number`) are only added when combining the subject's response information with the pre-existing `experiment_df`.
+We have two separate functions in `stimulus.py` for generating the DataFrame with and without subject response info, but we only save the completed version to disk.

 # Usage